slgrobotics/robots_bringup/Docs/Sensors/OAK-D_Lite.md

 ```
 /opt/ros/jazzy/share/depthai_filters/config/spatial_bb.yaml
 ```
-2. Copy it as `my_camera.yaml` and make some changes:
+2. Copy it as `my_camera.yaml` and make some changes, for example:
 ```
 /oak:
   ros__parameters: